 When it comes to these serious criminal cases, it’s important to not make a statement to police until you have an experienced criminal defense attorney representing you.
-We at The Law Offices of Maverick Ray LLC have experience representing individuals with charges such as you and know how to protect your rights throughout the entire legal process.
+We at Maverick Ray & Associates have experience representing individuals with charges such as you and know how to protect your rights throughout the entire legal process.

 Ultimately, child pornography is a serious sex crime in Houston.
 Under Texas Penal Code 21.15; it is illegal to broadcast, photograph, videotape, record, or transmit any visual image of a child without their consent and with the intent to arouse or sexually gratify someone.
 The person charged must intentionally or knowingly possess this material in order to be charged and convicted in Texas.

 Possession of child pornography is a third-degree felony in the state with a prison sentence of two to 10 years and a fine up to $10,000.
 If someone possesses visual material with six or more depictions, they can be charged with the intent to promote child pornography, which is a second-degree felony.
 This felony can be two to 20 years in prison with the same fines.

 A criminal defense understands the defense strategies associated with these types of cases.
 Some of the most common ones include: